 Create a build directory and cd into it.

 build/, and you may put this directory anywhere on your system, such as in the top-level of the source code or in your run directory.

 The GCHP build directory will require 1.4G of storage space.

 In this guide we put it in the source code:

 Initialize your build directory by running cmake, passing it the path to your source code.
 Make sure you have loaded all libraries required for GCHP prior to this step.

 Now you can configure build options.

 These are persistent settings that are saved to your build directory.

 A common build option is

-This option lets you specify one or more run directories that GCHP is “installed” to when you do make install.
+This option lets you specify one or more run directories that GCHP is “installed” to, meaning where the executable is copied, when you do make install.